-The CMS is the administrative framework that integrates both hardware environments to provide monitoring of and administration functionality for Cray XE systems.
-CMS software provides tools for tasks such as collecting log information, managing system resources, and coordinating miscellaneous information from all parts of the system.
+The CMS is the administrative framework that integrates both hardware environments to provide monitoring of and administration functionality for Cray systems.
+CMS software provides tools for tasks such as managing system resources and coordinating miscellaneous information from all parts of the system.